caganseyrek/Jumpstart/README.md

 # Jumpstart

-This repository contains various building blocks for starting a new project, or adding a feature to an existing project.
+The projects in this repository are staring projects, their purpose is to accelerate the starting process when creating a new project.
+You can just copy the the folders, install the dependencies and start your project from there.

 ## Installation